b5g-ex/br2-external-odyssey-stm32mp157c/README.md

 ## About I2C

-confirm i2c with RPI HAT, with Grove aht20 whose address is 0x38
+confirm i2c with RPI HAT whose address is 0x04,

+with Grove aht20 whose address is 0x38

 ```
 # i2cdetect -l